owen-brooks/owen-brooks.github.io/_posts/2018-06-20-18-my-favorite-podcast.markdown

 tags: featured
 image: /assets/article_images/Podcasts/headphones.jpg
 ---
 Currently I have about a one hour commute, each way, to my summer job.
 While I listened to them before, podcast have quickly become my go to tool for media consumption.
-I attend to use this post as a ongoing list of the shows I listen to
+I attend to use this post as a ongoing list of the shows I listen to.

 # The List
 *Quick note: This list is in no general order.
 I do not support many of the ideas presented in the podcasts listed below.
 This list is meant to create exposure for some great podcasts.*